 Care homes are an increasingly important setting for palliative and end of life care, with around 1 in 5 people in the UK spending their final days in a care home.

-With the appropriate support and education, care home staff can continue to provide care which respects the wishes of residents and/or the wishes of their loved ones.
+With the appropriate support and education, care home staff have been helped to provide care which respects the wishes of residents and/or the wishes of their loved ones.

 Hospice staff have extensive experience in palliative and end of life care.
 One of our aims as an organisation is to share our skills in order to ensure as many people as possible in the Wigan and Leigh area can benefit from our expertise.

 Before the pandemic the hospice was working with 14 nursing homes in Wigan Borough: